Spherico-Hub/spherico-hub.github.io/README.md

 Images can be added to `src/assets/` and embedded in Markdown with a relative link.

 Static assets, like favicons, can be placed in the `public/` directory.

+## Contributing

+You will need to have NPM and the dependencies for Astro installed.
+View `astro.config.mjs` for an up-to-date list of dependencies.

 ## Commands